by Elizabeth Duke, PsyD

 There is a phrase in Gaelic, anam cara, which means “soul friend.”
 According to the Anam Cara Therapy Center in California, anam cara is:

-A teacher, companion or spiritual guide…Where consciousness is dulled, distant or blind, the presence grows faint and vanishes.
+A teacher, companion or spiritual guide … where consciousness is dulled, distant or blind, its presence grows faint and vanishes.
 Therefore awareness which brings integration and healing, is one of the greatest gifts of this friendship.
 As a result, you look, and see, and understand differently.
 You refine your sensibility and transform your way of being in the world.
 The Anam Cara is a loved one who awakens your life in order to free the wild possibilities within you (2010).

 Even though this passage seems to be referencing a relationship between human beings, I can’t help but think about my relationship with panic and anxiety.
 It has hardly been a love fest, but they are with me always and have certainly been awakening forces in my life.

 I have a number of fears and when I am in their grip that might mean not leaving my apartment, drawing the shades for an entire 48 hours, or wanting to fall tear-stained-face-first into a giant display of teddy bears at Costco.
 Despite these experiences, panic and anxiety have taught me about the gift of being sensitive, connected me to deep rhythms of nature, and have served as a warning light and guide post.
 On more than one occasion, panic and anxiety have taught me to see the world through new eyes and invited me to witness subtle yet pervasive disturbances in our culture.
 They have helped me cultivate intense compassion, empathy, and connection with others.
 I’m grateful for them, and yet they have profoundly disturbed my life.